seungkilee-cs/odoo-custom-module-exercise/README.md

 # Odoo Custom Module Exercise

-Customizing Odoo ERP Modules for functionalities.
+Customizing Odoo ERP Modules for implementation of sales-purchase app records links, creating PO directly from SO screen, and smart button to navigate between the linked records across the two apps.

 ## Requirements